Discriminating 1D new physics solutions in $b\to s\ell\ell$ decays: Summary and outlook

 \section{Summary and outlook}

-In conclusion, in the one-dimensional NP case only five scenarios, i.e., $\delta C_9^{\mu}$, $\delta C_{10}^{\mu}$, $\delta C_L^{\mu}$, $\delta C_9^{\mu}=\delta C_{10}^{\mu\prime}$ and $\delta C_9^{\mu}=-\delta C_9^{\mu\prime}$, can well describe the latest LHCb, Belle, ATLAS, and CMS data.
-In order to discriminate the five different NP scenarios, we ``constructed" four angular asymmetries $A_i$ and showed that together with the observable $R_6$ they can uniquely discriminate the five NP solutions in the one-dimensional case once they are precisely measured in future experiments, by analysing the spectra in $q^2$ of these observables and their binned results.
+In conclusion, in the one-dimensional NP case only five scenarios, i.e., $\delta C_9^{\mu}$, $\delta C_{10}^{\mu}$, $\delta C_L^{\mu}$, $\delta C_9^{\mu}= C_{10}^{\mu\prime}$ and $\delta C_9^{\mu}=-C_9^{\mu\prime}$, can well describe the latest LHCb, Belle, ATLAS, and CMS data.
+In order to discriminate the five different NP scenarios, we first ``constructed" four angular asymmetries $A_i$ and study the sensitivity of $A_i$ to new physics.
+We find that these observables $A_i$ cannot discriminate different NP scenarios.
+Further, we constructed a new ratio $R_S$ by revisiting a set of ratios $R_i$ and showed that the observable $R_S$ can uniquely discriminate the five NP solutions in the one-dimensional case once they are measured in future experiments, by analysing the $q^2$ spectra of these observables and their binned results.

 In the next few years, with the collection of more data at the LHCb, Belle II experiments and improvement of experimental precision, such global fits should be continually updated.
 In addition, new ideas should be explored to further reduce hadronic uncertainties.
 Furthermore, it will be interesting to study the interplay between semi-leptonic baryon decays, such as $\Lambda_b\to\Lambda$, $\Xi_b\to\Xi$, and semi-leptonic meson decays.
 Because of rich helicity structures, if measured up to the same precision, semi-leptonic baryon decays could constrain more tightly some relevant Wilson coefficients than their mesonic counterparts.